ywangd/midle/README.md

 supported.
 MIDLE delegates the array concatenation task to an utility program called `arrayconcat`, which can also be used as standalone program.

-### Better chaining for function/method calls and subscripts
+### Better support for chaining function/method calls and subscripts
 Parenthesis are often required in IDL if you want to chain a few calls and subscripts.
 For an example, say we have a hash variable `h` as `hash('x',3, 'y',5,'z',3)`, the expression `h.where(3)[0]` is illegal in IDL.
 To chain the